Sahamati/aa-sdk-security-guidelines/README.md

 ## Platform agnostic guidelines
-1. The SDK should support only consent approval/rejection flow.
+1. The SDK should support only consent approval/rejection, sign-up/sign-in, discovery flow.
 The SDK can also include listing the consents, but only consents created by the respective FIU.
-2. Traceability – The AA should be able to trace any API call made from the SDK to the FIU.
+2. Traceability – The AA should be able to trace the identity of the initiator of any API call made from the SDK to the AA.
-3. SDK should authenticate and specify version with and to the AA using a certificate or a token per build.
+3. SDK should authenticate itself with the AA for the AA to verify ownership of the SDK.
-4. The SDK should not expose any information related to user's account information like the accounts discovered and number of accounts to the FIU or any other source.
+4. The SDK should not expose any information related to user's account information like the accounts discovered and number of accounts discovered to the FIU or any other source.
-5. The AA should have the ability to block API calls from a particular FIU app if the FIU app is found to be abusing the SDK.
+5. If the host app is malicious then calls made from the SDK embedded in the host app should be rejected.
 6. The UI built using the SDK should be certified by the AA, where necessary information of the consent is displayed.
-Similar to the information shown by AA's web portal.
+Similar to the information shown by AA's web portal. - rewording needed

 Currently, the guidelines are available for Web and Android platforms.